dawidkaplon/Django-Weather-Checker/README.md

 ## Overview

-Weather-Checker is a simple and intuitive web application that allows users to quickly check the current weather conditions for any location worldwide.
+Weather-Checker is a simple and intuitive Django web application that allows users to quickly check the current weather conditions for any location worldwide.
 Whether you're planning a trip, checking the weather before heading out for the day, or just curious about the weather in different parts of the world, Weather-Checker has got you covered.

 ## Features